 It’s a must to sterilize jars or containers that are going to be storing jam at room temperature to reduce the possibility of bacteria growing in the jam.
 It’s not, however, an absolute necessity if you are making freezer jam that you intend to store in the refrigerator or freezer.

-Normally, freezer jam that hasn’t included the serialization of jars (i.e. the jars are clean but haven’t been sterilized with a boiling water bath procedure) should NOT be stored at room temperature for any length of time.
-If you did opt to sterilize your jars then this jam can in fact be stored at room temperature for as long as 1-2 years if stored in sterilized, airtight jars that are not in direct contact with sunlight and are not exposed to humid and/or hot conditions.
+Normally, freezer jam that hasn’t included the sterilization of jars (i.e. the jars are clean but haven’t been sterilized with a boiling water bath procedure) should NOT be stored at room temperature for any length of time.
+If you did opt to sterilize your jars and process in a boiling water bath after filling, then this jam can in fact be stored at room temperature for as long as 1-2 years.
+Keep free from direct contact with sunlight and do not expose to humid and/or hot conditions.

 Any good quality sealable glass jar, like mason jars, can be used for storing this freezer jam.
 When using jars, make sure to leave a small amount of space (about ½ inch) at the top of your jar to allow for expansion when freezing.